angeldev96/tailwind-aspdotnet/README.md

 ```

 ## Step 8:
-Add itemgroups in in the project under the .csproj file, this is for building the css before deploying:
+Add itemgroups in the project under the .csproj file, this is for building the css before deploying:
 ```sh
 <ItemGroup>
   <UpToDateCheckBuilt Include="wwwroot/css/site.css" Set="Css" />